California Security Deposit Laws

 Unlike some states, California does not require landlords to hold security deposits in special accounts.

-However, certain cities, such as Santa Cruz and Berkeley, mandate that deposits be stored in interest-bearing accounts, with interest paid to tenants.
-Landlords should always check local laws for additional requirements.
+However, certain cities, such as Santa Cruz and Berkeley, mandate that deposits be stored in interest-bearing accounts, with any security deposit interest paid to tenants.
+Landlords should always check local laws for additional requirements or whether they need to pay interest annually.

 Sale of Rental Property